Staying cool in front of our judges, Arran presents his Bluetooth cool box.

 Small-business optimism soars, with Main Street banking Donald Trump's inauguration will usher in a new era of business-friendly policies.
 CNBC's Kate Rogers reports.

 James Meekings, co-founder of Funding Circle, discusses his small business lending platform.

-CNBC's Kate Rogers takes a look at the latest data on how small business owners feel about expansion, growth and the election.
+CNBC'S Kate Rogers breaks down the latest data on how small business owners feel about the economy.